garciadavid2000/hello-world/README.md

 OK so basically,

-First time using github and its kinda cool eventhough i haven't got a clue what's going on yet.
+First time using github and it's kinda cool eventhough I haven't got a clue what's going on yet but yeah.